Skip to main content

 eLogii needs this information because it needs to know when Task execution should happen.

-Either one of them, or both, depending if some of your Tasks have a date range, and if some don't.
-The readable date format is YYYYMMDD (for example May 1st 2024 would be written as 20240501).
+Either one of them, or both, depending on if some of your Tasks have a date range and if some don't.
+The readable date format is YYYYMMDD (for example, May 1st, 2024 would be written as 20240501).
 If Tasks have a single date for when they need to be completed, you would only populate the date column.
-For date range Tasks, it needs to have two separate columns, one is dateRangeStartDate (the start date of the Task), and the other one is dateRangeEndDate (the end date of the Task).
+For date range Tasks, it needs to have two separate columns: dateRangeStartDate (the start date of the Task), and dateRangeEndDate (the end date of the Task).

 2. Pickup location